 Crepe batter (prepared the night before if possible)

-Chop the pandan leaves into 1-inch pieces and place into a blender.
-You may need some water to get it going, I use about 3-4 Tbsp max.
-You don't want it to be too watery.
-Process into a paste.
-Place this paste in a cheese cloth and squeeze out the juice.
-This can keep in refrigerator for about 2 weeks.
-Give it a shake/stir if it has been sitting for a while and pour out to measure 1 cup
+- Chop the pandan leaves into 1-inch pieces and place into a blender.
+Add about 1 cup of water.
+Process into a pulp.Transfer to a cheese cloth and squeeze out the juice and measure out 240 g of juice.
+This can keep in refrigerator for about 1 week.
+Give it a shake/stir if it has been sitting for a while and pour out to measure 240 g

-Place all ingredients for whipped cream in a mixer bowl and whip on high speed (6 on Kitchen Aid) until it is stiff.
+- Place all ingredients for whipped cream in a mixer bowl and whip on edium-high speed (6 on Kitchen Aid) until it has a firm peak but not too stiff that the mixture turns grainy.
 Cover and let it chill in the refrigerator while you are cooking the crepes